-- Proficiency with or ability to learn LegalServer (TLSC’s case management system) and Nextgen (PCC’s electronic health record and enterprise practice management system).
+- Proficiency with or ability to learn TLSC’s case management system and the clinic’s electronic health record and enterprise practice management system.

-- Understanding of grant requirements and associated reporting needs.
+- Ability to understand grant requirements and associated reporting needs.

 - Ability to learn new technologies to carry out job functions.